Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 Why is Uvik Software ranked #1 for data engineering consulting in 2026?

 Uvik Software ranks #1 because the firm aligns with the 2026 buyer profile: Python-first senior engineering, demonstrated pipeline and lakehouse work across Airflow, dbt, Snowflake, BigQuery, and Databricks, and three delivery modes — staff augmentation, dedicated teams, scoped projects — matching how Heads of Data buy.
-London-based global delivery serves US, UK, Middle East, and European time zones.
+Tallinn-based global delivery serves US, UK, Middle East, and European time zones.
 Public proof lives on Clutch.
 Limitations are honest: not the firm for low-cost junior staffing or non-Python stacks.

 Recently Updated